flaviofdias/flaviofdias/README.md

-### Hi there 👋

-**flaviofdias/flaviofdias** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+🔭 I'm currently working on Infrastructure Analyst at Persis Internet

+📑 Some of my projects are available at https://github.com/flaviofdias

+🚀 I am a student on GoStack Bootcamp and Ignite from Rocketseat.

-- 🌱 I’m currently learning ...
+🌱 I’m currently learning Node.js, React, React-Native, Typescript and much more.

-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+💬 Ask me about AutoCAD, Linux, Deploy, Docker, Docker-compose, Keycloak, Network, and BBQ 😋

-- 📫 How to reach me: ...
+📫 How to reach me flaviodias.info@gmail.com

-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+react css3 docker html5 javascript typescript mysql php postgresql nodejs python linux centos centos Fedora Ubuntu